nickradunovic/longread-analysis/docs/INSTALL.md

 * Snakemake version 5.7.0 (or higher)

-The above dependencies are downloaded and installed automatically when the pipeline is called for the first time.
+The above dependencies are downloaded and installed automatically when the pipeline is being used for the first time.

 ## Installation